oppia/oppia-android/Home.md

     - If you find any error related to `cURL`, please set up `cURL` at your machine.
 For Linux, you can use `sudo apt install curl`.
 No need to set up `cURL` for Windows as you are using git bash command line.<br>
     - If you find any error which says `java: command not found`, please check you have Java installed correctly in your machine and environment path variable is also set up.
+    - If you find any error while pushing the code, related to kotlin or Java/Checkstyle, please check [here](https://github.com/oppia/oppia-android/wiki/Android-Studio-UI-based-Github-workflow#how-to-fix-push-failures)

 ## Instructions for making a code change